douglasag17/real-time-data-to-snowflake/README.md

 # Streaming data from a transactional database to a data warehouse using Kafka (Confluent), Snowflake, and PostgreSQL.

-TODO:

-Watch a demo on youtube here.

-Read the Medium blog post here.

 ## Architecture Overview
 ![architecture](/images/architecture.png)

 ## Project Description
 This is a Data Engineering end to end project meant to demonstrate how to unlock real-time insights from a transactional database in real-time.

 Unlocking real-time insights requires a streaming architecture that’s continuously ingesting, processing, and provisioning data in real time.
 This is where Kafka (Confluent) comes into play.
 Finally, a data warehouse like Snowflake comes in handy to run your analytical queries and dashboards from where you can extract insights.

 ### Why Streaming data pipelines?
 Analyzing the events in real-time ​as opposed to batch ​gives the flexibility to see outcomes as they occur or in a windowed fashion depending on the consuming application.

 ### Stream Processing vs Batch Processing